AVViktoria/react-pizza-project/README.md

-# Project "Pizza Delight" 🍕
+# Project "Delicious Pizza" 🍕

 ## About the Project

-The "Pizza Delight" project is an interactive web application developed using the React library for convenient online pizza ordering.
+The "Delicious Pizza" project is an interactive web application developed using the React library for convenient online pizza ordering.
 The application provides the following technical characteristics:

 ![Project Image](https://github.com/AVViktoria/react-pizza-project/blob/part8-TypeScript/public/project-img.jpg)